 All interested professionals or entrepreneurs can get in touch with us via email at [email protected] or through social media on Facebook, Instagram, LinkedIn, Youtube.
 We do not offer in-person services but in special cases, we can organize individual zoom meetings.

 Aside from these classic channels, anyone can meet our team and ask their questions during our online events.
 We organize regular Town Hall Calls about Berlin’s international community and offers relevant answers for talented professionals hoping to pursue their careers in Berlin.
 Our latest event about the LGBTIQ+ community gathered thought leaders from local businesses, networks, and non-profit initiatives whose daily activities are dedicated to building more diverse and inclusive workplaces.
 During these events, we aim to inform and help people searching for more freedom and a welcoming culture in a new city.

-If you are looking to move to Berlin and find work, look no further than Because Berlin for assistance to answer your questions about visa options, education recognition requirements, and more.
+If you are looking to move to Berlin and find work, look no further than this organization for assistance to answer your questions about visa options, education recognition requirements, and more.
 Their support is free and as they are an official government-sponsored organization, you’ll get the most accurate and updated information.

 Can you find English speaking jobs in Germany?
 Is being fluent in German essential to building a career?
 We answer your questions.

 Unsure how to navigate the German job market?
 Seeking to change careers or ask for a promotion?
 These career coaches in Germany can help.

 An honest and detailed guide with tips from a career coach and hiring manager, advising you on how to find a job in Berlin in 2023.